ircdocs/irc-rfcs/README.md

 * `SASL`
 * Message Tags

 This spec also assumes that a spanning-tree layout is not the only allowable layout for an IRC network.
-This may be a controversial decision, but we do have IRCds experimenting with things like mesh networking (as well as competing protocols such as RobustIRC), and I think allowing for that sort of topology in the spec could be a good thing.
-This is up for discussion, could be premature to be changing the spec like this.
+This may be a controversial decision, but we do have IRCds experimenting with things like mesh networking (as well as competing protocols such as RobustIRC), and I think allowing for this in the spec is a good thing.

 ## What are we not covering?